Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement.Blobs/README.md

 StorageResource appendBlobResource = new AppendBlobStorageResource(appendBlobClient);
 ```

-Blob Storage `StorageResouce` objects can be constructed with optional "options" arguments specific to the type of resource.
+Blob `StorageResource` objects can be constructed with optional "options" arguments specific to the type of resource.

 ```csharp
 BlobContainerClient containerClient;